✦ ✦

 This policy applies to:

-Conduct on LAA platforms and during LAA activities,
+• All conduct that occurs on LAA platforms or during LAA activities

-Off-platform conduct that materially disrupts the learning environment.
+• Off-platform conduct that materially disrupts the LAA learning environment